Beit Hadfus Street: Name

 Beit Hadfus Street was constructed in the 1960s and named for the printing houses that established themselves there.

 Two of Israel's largest book publishing houses which still maintain their headquarters on the street are Keter Publishing House, established in 1958, and Feldheim Publishers, which established its Israel branch in the 1960s.
 Laser Pages Publishing Ltd., located in the Mercaz Sapir complex, publishes scientific journals.
 Printing establishments include Old City Press, founded in 1969, and Yaakov Feldheim Ltd. A string of printing shops is located at the western end of the street.

 Bargain stores

 In contrast to Kanfei Nesharim Street, the other main commercial artery in Givat Shaul, which developed into a modern shopping area with many chain stores, restaurants, and stylish office buildings, Beit Hadfus Street has remained largely industrial with discount and outlet stores that attract bargain shoppers.
-The street has also witnessed a spate of pricing wars among supermarkets geared to Haredi shoppers, notably Rami Levy and Osher Ad discount supermarkets.
+The neighbourhood has also witnessed a spate of pricing wars among supermarkets geared to Haredi shoppers, notably Rami Levy (located on Kanfei Nesharim Street) and Osher Ad (located on Beit Hadfus) discount supermarkets.